Ziyarko/ziyarko.github.io/README.md

     --> Finished a data science course at coursera and in the process of completing a finance course

-    --> Went to a boarding Sailing school for 10 days
+    --> Went to a sailing camp for 2 weeks